Meet Pamela

 What are your goals?

-What are you hoping to gain through your academic pursuits?
+What are you hoping to gain through your pursuits?
 What kinds of projects and roles interest you?

 What do you need to learn?